githwxi/ATS-Xanadu/prelude/README.md

 ### Many Styles of Traversal Combination

+There are unlimited number of ways to combine traversals.

 For instance, we can combine indexed traversal with reversed traversal to form index-reversed traversal.
+What `gseq_irmap` does is essentially to perform `gseq_imap` on the sequence obtained from reversing a given sequence.

 For instance, we can also combine reversed traversal with indexed traversal to form reverse-indexed traversal.
+What `gseq_rimap` does is essentially to perform `gseq_rmap` on the sequence obtained from indexing a given sequence.

 <!--
 ##############################(README.md)##############################